hitokiri-mata/katacoda-courses/kubernetes-applications/rabbitmq/intro.md

 Robust messaging for applications to connect and scale.
 RabbitMQ is an open source message broker software that implements the Advanced Message Queuing Protocol (AMQP).

-These next steps provide an ideal place to start deploying and running your first application on Kubernetes.
-With a Kubernetes cluster and a CLI tool called kubectl and helm, a few steps will get RabbitMQ running.
+These next steps provide an ideal place to start deploying and running one of your first application on Kubernetes.
+With a Kubernetes cluster and a CLI tool called `kubectl` and `helm`, a few steps will get RabbitMQ running.

 You will learn how: